 Step 5: Assemble

 You will need to make sure that the top of your cap is fully hardened before this step.
-Once you are sure it is, use a bit of Royal icing on the top of the cap and affix the top of the cap onto the cap itself.
+Once it has hardened, use a bit of royal icing on the top of the cap and affix the top of the cap onto the cap itself.
 Then, lay your tassel on the top, draping it down nicely over the side.
 Finish it off with a little button of blue fondant to match your cap and top.
-Now you have a completed grad cap that you can use as is, or adorn with Royal icing to decorate it for the graduate’s cake.
+Now you have a completed grad cap that you can use as is, or adorn with royal icing to decorate it for the graduate’s cake.